Introduction

 - In meters: 25 km × 1,000 = 25,000 meters.

 These conversions give you a quick mental bridge if you are more accustomed to imperial units.
-Still, raw numbers alone do not convey the lived experience of moving through that distance.
+Even so, raw numbers alone do not convey the lived experience of moving through that distance.
 To truly grasp “how far is 25 kilometers,” we need to consider how long it takes to cover it, what you might see along the way, and how it compares with everyday reference points.

 Step‑by‑Step or Concept Breakdown